 f) Finally, to write the channels in the fastest manner possible, the user can make use of the MsgDma engines supplied with the card.
-In this case, the user will first need to acquire one of 6 available MsgDma engines via the ccrtNGFC_MsgDma_Seize() call will configure MsgDma channel Next, they need to the with the ccrtNGFC DC DAC MsgDma Configure Channel() call, passing the MsgDma engine as one of the arguments to the call.
+In this case, the user will first need to acquire one of 6 available MsgDma engines via the ccrtNGFC_MsgDma_Seize() call

+Next, they will need to configure the MsgDma channel with the ccrtNGFC_DC_DAC_MsgDma_Configure_Channel() call, passing the MsgDma engine as one of the arguments to the call.
 Users also need to specify the start channel number StartChannelNumber and end channel number EndChannelNumber to this call.
 If the user plans to use one of the MsgDma engines 0 through 3, they need to ensure that the start channel number is a multiple of 4 and that the number of channels being transferred are also a multiple of 4.
 If that is not the case, then the user will need to use the slightly slower MsgDma engines 4 or 5 where there are no alignment restrictions.

-Once the MsgDma is successfully configured in the above step, the user will then use the ccrtNGFC_DC_DAC_MsgDma_Fire_Channel() call supplying the same seized MsgDma engine.
-This call is then repeated for each new transfer of channel registers to the user supplied PciDmaMemory buffer, which is also one of the arguments in the above ccrtNGFC_DC_DAC_MsgDma_Configure_Channel() call.
+Once the MsgDma is successfully configured in the above step, the user will then use the $ccrtNGFC_DC_DAC_MsgDma_Fire_Channel()$ call supplying the same seized MsgDma engine.
+This call is then repeated for each new transfer of channel registers to the user supplied PciDmaMemory buffer, which is also one of the arguments in the above $ccrtNGFC_DC_DAC_MsgDma_Configure_Channel()$ call.